Bojado-Mays/OpenCV-NLP-Project/README.md

 ### Conclusions
 - Even though OpenCV is primarly written in C++, most words repos are written in Python

-- Repo Languages (out of 150 total most starred repos explored):
+- Repo Languages (out of 250 total most starred repos explored):
-    - Python 42.3% ; 61 repos
+    - Python 40.4% ; 101 repos
-    - C++ 32.6%, 47 repos
+    - C++ 31.6%, 79 repos
-    - Java 4.8%, 7 repos
+    - Java 6.4%, 16 repos

 - We choose to only explore Python and C++ repos because there are the most significant
-- Combined total of 108 repos explored
+- Combined total of 180 repos explored (Python and C++)
 - Most common words for Python and C++ combined are  &#9 ; , image, and opencv
 - Curious to know the meaning behind  &#9 ; ,could not find anything over it through Google search

 ### Future Investigations
 - Are similar patterns seen across other computer vision software repos, such as (Matlab, TensorFlow, and SimpleCV)?
+- We could gather a higher quantity of repo data for more accurate results.
+- Futher modeling could be conducted.

 ## How to Reproduce
 All files are reproducible and available for download and use.